Attendance Policy and Procedure

 • If the academy has reason to believe the pupil may no longer be living at the address held on record and staff are unable to confirm the whereabouts of the pupil through the academy’s usual processes, staff will follow the CLF CME and Pupil Tracking guidance, along with Somerset County Council’s CME process and make CME referrals as appropriate.

-• The academy will add and delete pupils from roll in line with the law and make any additional CME referrals as appropriate, in accordance with Somerset County Council’s guidance and the CLF CME and Pupil Tracking guidance.
+• The academy will add and delete pupils from roll in line with the law and statutory guidance, and make any additional CME referrals as appropriate, in accordance with Somerset County Council’s guidance and the CLF CME and Pupil Tracking guidance.

 • The academy will seek advice from the LA if unsure about any individual cases: [email protected]